botpress/botpress/docs/documentation/docs/recipes/login.md

 ---
-layout: guide
+id: login
+title: Login
 ---

 The easiest way to implement login is to have a list of users either in your database or in a static json-file.
 You will need to store their username and a **hash** of their password.

 Within the bot you will need to do the following: